t-spencer-ua/iron-floc-ua-2024/README.md

 turbidity = the turbidity of the water at the given location *any reading of 120.1 indicates that the turbidity was greater than 120, which is the maximum length of the turbidity tube used

-macro_abundance = the total number of macroinvertebrates present at the given location

-macro_diversity = the number of different species of macroinvertebrates identified at the present location

 taxa = the narrowest relevant taxonomical classification for each invertebrate